Helen Keller Mural

 LIONS: We invite you to accept Lions Clubs & Helen Keller Challenge 2.0!
 Simply add the above campaign image to your club’s existing or new VISION service projects and use hashtags #HelenKeller100 #KnightsOfTheBlind #VisionChallenge #CACares and #CaliforniaLions through December 2025 so we can revitalize Lions VISION service together and make other Lions and the public aware of all the great things Lions do to preserve sight and assist the blind and visually-impaired!

-It highlights local artist Diana Buettner (see below) and the disabled community of San Joaquin County, and is in collaboration with:
+The touring of the Helen Keller Mural highlighted local artist Diana Buettner (see below) and the disabled community of San Joaquin County, and is in collaboration with:

-• San Joaquin County Chapter National Federation of the Blind
+San Joaquin County Chapter National Federation of the Blind

 • Stockton Unified School District’s Walton Special Center